opencv/opencv/doc/js_tutorials/js_imgproc/js_filtering/js_filtering.markdown

 effectively.
 Its kernel size should be a positive odd integer.

 We use the function: **cv.medianBlur (src, dst, ksize)**
-@param src         input 1-, 3-, or 4-channel image; when ksize is 3 or 5, the image depth should be cv.CV_8U, cv.CV_16U, or cv.CV_32F, for larger aperture sizes, it can only be cv.CV_8U.
+@param src         input 1, 3, or 4 channel image; when ksize is 3 or 5, the image depth should be cv.CV_8U, cv.CV_16U, or cv.CV_32F, for larger aperture sizes, it can only be cv.CV_8U.
 @param dst         destination array of the same size and type as src.
 @param ksize       aperture linear size; it must be odd and greater than 1, for example: 3, 5, 7 ...